JayeshInamdar/golang/README.md

 # Welcome to GoLang Exercises :rocket:

-This is your Visual Studio Code editor  where you will practice developing your GoLang Programs.
+You can use Visual Studio Code editor or any IDE where you will practice developing your GoLang Programs.
 <br/>

 Instructions :